Buoyed Up with Tackers, is an initiative which assists vulnerable, at-risk children aged

 Please click on

-the following links for further information about Buoyed Up:
+the following links for video information about Buoyed Up:

 information about ‘Buoyed Up with Tackers’ contact: